 Global recognition for research excellence

 Prof. Chen has spent more than 20 years exploring plant physiology and the biotechnology of food crops.
 His internationally recognised track record of research excellence in agriculture, plant science and evolutionary biology is evidenced by more than 160 publications, an h-index of 45, and 7,500-plus citations since 2005.
 He is the Editor in Chief of Plant Growth Regulation and a reviewer for more than 80 international journals.
 He also serves as international referee for grant applications to the Deutsche Forschungsgemeinschaft, Netherland Organization for Scientific Research, Swiss National Science Foundation, Natural Science Foundation of China, South Africa National Research Foundation and others.

-He has been the recipient of research grants from the Australian Research Council (ARC), Horticulture Innovation, Cotton Research and Development Corporation (CRDC), Grains Research and Development Corporation (GRDC) and Australia-India Strategic Research Fund (AISRF), and has netted several research awards.
+He has been the recipient of research grants from the Australian Research Council (ARC), Hort Innovation, Cotton Research and Development Corporation (CRDC), Grains Research and Development Corporation (GRDC) and Australia-India Strategic Research Fund (AISRF), and has netted several research awards.